 Ghaida Ashraf

-She graduated from the Faculty of Fine Arts from Alexandria University in 2017.
-Ghaida's graduation project was hosted by L'Atelier D'Alexandrie In 2016.
-The artist has also joined a year-long educational program at MASS Alexandria academy under the supervision of artist Wael Shawky, where she participated in the MASS exhibition and their 27th annual Youth Salon.
+Ghaida Ashraf (b.
+1994, Alexandria, Egypt) is an Egyptian contemporary artist whose work explores the poetic and mythical evolution of life before humanity.
+A graduate of the Faculty of Fine Arts at Alexandria University (2017), her early promise was recognized when her graduation project was hosted by L'Atelier D'Alexandrie in 2016.
+She also completed a year-long residency at MASS Alexandria, under the guidance of Wael Shawky, where she participated in their annual group exhibition and the 27th Youth Salon.

 FROM OUR BLOGUE